 A small number of Federal Work Study positions are available off campus.
 Only those who are awarded Federal Work Study aid are eligible to work off-campus through the FWS program.
 FWS positions off-campus are marked as (FWS).
 They are usually offered through non-profit organizations.
 Bay State College has formal agreements with specific non-profits for these positions.
 If you find a non-profit you would like to work with as a FWS partner or would like to find out more, please contact Career Services.

 The first step is to apply and be hired for a work study job!

 The kit contains all the paperwork and a checklist you must complete to finalize your hiring.
-You can download the complete kit HERE, or individual pieces through the links below.
+You can download the complete kit HERE.
 You can also pick up a printed copy in the Career Services office.
 Remember, you don't need the kit unless you are hired for a work-study position.